 KID Listo was brought to different schools and communities all over the country to promote the anti-drug advocacy.

 A citizen’s movement against drugs dubbed as “Mamamayan Ayaw sa Droga” or MAD also gained popularity during the latter part of the decade.
-This movement was a product of the collaboration of agencies such as the Department of Interior and Local Government, Philippine National Police, National Bureau of Investigation, Bureau of Immigration, National Prosecution Service, Bureau of Customs and the Dangerous Drugs Board that comprised the National Drug Law Enforcement and Prevention Coordinating Center, created by virtue of Executive Order No. 61 in January 1999.
+This movement was a product of the collaboration of agencies such as the Department of the Interior and Local Government, Philippine National Police, National Bureau of Investigation, Bureau of Immigration, National Prosecution Service, Bureau of Customs and the Dangerous Drugs Board that comprised the National Drug Law Enforcement and Prevention Coordinating Center, created by virtue of Executive Order No. 61 in January 1999.

 In 1998, the five pillar global drug control approach –Drug Supply Reduction, Drug Demand Reduction, Alternative Development, Civic Awareness and Response, and Regional and International Cooperation – was adopted by the ASEAN and China Cooperative Operations in Response to Dangerous Drugs (ACCORD) in which the Philippines is a member during the UN General Assembly Special Session on Drugs.
 These are strategies which have continued to prove relevant and effective in addressing the country’s problem on drugs up to the present.